ongov/ontario-design-system/packages/ontario-design-system-component-library-angular/README.md

 You may also use the minified version in production if desired: `ontario-theme.min.css`.

-### 3. Import the `ComponentLibraryModule`, or whichever specific component you wish to use into your root module.
-The `ComponentLibraryModule` import will include all the Ontario Design System web components.
+### 3. Import the ComponentLibraryModule

+Import `ComponentLibraryModule` into your root module.
+This registers all Ontario Design System web components for use in your Angular application.

 ```typescript
 import { ComponentLibraryModule } from '@ongov/ontario-design-system-component-library-angular';